bufferx/zyutil/README.md

-pyutil
+zypyutil
 ==========

-pyutil is a set of tools collection for python programming, such as CommUtil, HttpUtil, Log, DB and so on.
+zypyutil is stand for zy's pyutil, it is a set of tools collection for python programming, such as CommUtil, HttpUtil, Log, DB and so on.

 Usage
 ------------
 * Reference test.py file

 Test
 ------------